 '''

 void foo(String[] myarray, @UnknownSign int us, @NonNegative int nn) {

 myarray[us]; // expected error on this line

 myarray[nn];

-}

 '''

-5. Implement and test type introduction rules, if any (Section 29.6).
+7. Implement type introduction rules, if any (Section 29.6).

+Test your type introduction rules.
 For example, if your type system sets the qualifier for manifest literal integers and for array lengths, you would write a test case like the following: